How to Purchase Labels? A Cost-Effective Approach Using Active Learning Markets: Introduction

 We bridge this research gap by introducing and analyzing active learning markets.
 Our core contribution is then to incorporate both overall budget constraints and minimum improvement requirements in data acquisition problems.
 This dual consideration is a departure from traditional data purchase problems.
 Second, we extend the use of \revised{the} active learning principle within a data market context.
 Eventually, we showcased the interest of our proposal based on case studies inspired by real-world applications.
 To realize these contributions, we first define the market setup, introducing the market participants and the key components of the underlying resource allocation problem.
 We then formalize that resource allocation problem within an optimization framework.
 Rather than solving this optimization problem directly, we use active learning as a greedy approach to data acquisition.
 This is based on two alternative active learning strategies (variance-based active learning, VBAL, and query-by-committee-based active learning, QBCAL), each paired with distinct data pricing mechanisms.
-For comparison, we \revised{used} a random sampling \revised{corrected} strategy as a benchmark.
+For comparison, we \revised{use} a random sampling \revised{corrected} strategy as a benchmark, and \minorrev{also include a greedy knapsack heuristic baseline (GK) when seller costs are heterogenous }.
 To validate our proposed strategies, we apply them to real-world datasets in two critical domains: real estate pricing and energy forecasting.
 Through these applications, we analyse and discuss the salient features of active learning markets, with the aim \revised{of underlining} their practical value in optimizing data acquisition under various constraints.

 The remainder of this work is organized as follows.
 Section \ref{Introducing active learning markets} introduces the preliminaries of data markets in general and of active learning markets in particular.
 Section \ref{methodology} provides an overview of our active learning marketplace and details our VBAL-based and QBCAL-based approaches while using random sampling corrected strategy as a benchmark.
 Section \ref{real-world applcations} \revised{presents our proposal for the active learning market} for 2 different real-world applications and discusses the results from the perspective of both \revised{the analyst and the sellers}.
 Section \ref{conclusions} concludes the work while offering perspectives for future work.